ReFirmLabs/binwalk/dependencies/README.md

 # Binwalk Dependencies

-These scripts install the requied Binwalk build and runtime system dependencies, except for the Rust compiler itself.
+These scripts install the required Binwalk build and runtime system dependencies, except for the Rust compiler itself.

 Execute the appropriate script for your operating system (e.g., `ubuntu.sh` for Ubuntu).